SwaggyMacro/TgStoGifBot/readme.md

 #### 3. Run the script

 - Run the script using the following command:
 ```bash
 python main.py
 ```

+#### 4. Talk to the bot
+- Send a sticker to the bot and it will convert it to a gif and send it back to you.
+- Send a StickerSet link to the bot and it will convert all the stickers in the set to gif and zip it then send it back to you.

 ### 🖼️ScreenShot
 ---